Definition Guide Irish law and best practice

 • 7.
 Refresher cycle in place Every Fire Warden Certificate renewed within 3 years via a Fire Warden Refresher course.

 • 9.
-Safety Statement updated work-at-height risks and controls included in your written Safety Statement (Section 20, 2005 Act).
+Safety Statement updated Fire risks and controls included in your written Safety Statement (Section 20, 2005 Act).

 • 10.
-Incidents investigated fire injuries and near-misses investigated, recorded and used to improve controls.
+Drills run and incidents reviewed Regular fire drills held, and any fires, false alarms or near-misses recorded and used to improve controls.

 Points 5, 6 & 7 - done